-We use cutting-edge approaches to dissect the genomic and epigenomic landscape of psychiatric disorders in human peripheral and postmortem brain tissue.
-We focused on the study of substance use disorders, trauma (child abuse and post-traumatic stress disorder), and major depression.
-Multi-omics datasets (genomics, methylomics, transcriptomics, proteomics) are investigated to understand better the underlying mechanisms and identify predictors or biomarkers for these disorders.
+We use cutting-edge approaches to dissect the epigenomic landscape of psychiatric disorders in human peripheral and postmortem brain tissue.
+We focused on studying substance use disorders, trauma (childhood maltreatment and post-traumatic stress disorder), and major depression.
+Multi-omics datasets (genomics, methylomics, transcriptomics, proteomics) are investigated to better understand the underlying mechanisms and identify predictors or biomarkers for these disorders.

 We also seek to advance psychiatric genomics in LatinX populations based on our work in the Latin American Genomics Consortium (LAGC) and Psychiatric Genomics Consortium (PGC).
 The LAGC comprises ~120 investigators representing several Latin American countries, including Mexico, Costa Rica, Colombia, Argentina, Chile, Ecuador, Brazil, as well as the United States and Puerto Rico.
 The main goals include 1) increasing sample size of genomic studies by meta-analysis, 2) recruitment and genotyping of new samples, 3) methods development and 4) education and training.